Oxypteros/Oxyplate/README.md

 ---

-Whenever I create a new hugo project with `hugo new site SITE_NAME` and `hugo new theme THEME_NAME` I have to spend time to edit and add files just so the new site can render without errors.
+Whenever you create a new hugo project with `hugo new site SITE_NAME` and `hugo new theme THEME_NAME` you have to edit and add folders, files just so the new site can render without errors and be ready for development.

-To avoid the hustle I created the **OxyBoil Hugo Edition**.
+To avoid the hustle use the **OxyBoil Hugo Edition**, a ready to run, bare bone, hugo new site and theme boilerplate.

-Feel free to use it if you like.
+## Install

-[Download the zip](https://github.com/Oxypteros/OxyBoil-hugo/archive/refs/heads/main.zip) and extract in your new site folder or press the ***Use this template*** button to use as repo template.
+[Download the zip](https://github.com/Oxypteros/OxyBoil-hugo/archive/refs/heads/main.zip) and extract in your new site folder or press the **Use this template** button to use as repo template.

 Nothing fancy.

-## Changes from default new site
+### Changes from default new site

 `config.toml`